top of page

 In 2021, Fisheries QLD assessed the Moreton Bay tunnel net fishery as posing a medium risk level to turtles and dugongs.
 In justifying the risk level as medium, the assessment referred to the fact that the preferred dugong habitats in Moreton Bay are closed to tunnel netting, and that the Dugong Protection Areas (DPAs) in Central and North Queensland provide other dugong habitat where tunnel netting is not allowed.

-Despite this, commercial fisherman have told Fisheries QLD that tunnel nets will not be viable in Central & North Queensland unless they are used within the DPAs.
-And Fisheries QLD conducted a number of the tunnel net trial shots within the DPAs.
+Despite this, commercial fishermean have told Fisheries QLD that tunnel nets will not be viable in Central & North Queensland unless they are used within the DPAs.
+And Fisheries QLD conducted over half of the tunnel net trial shots within the DPAs.
+Even though Australia has committed to UNESCO to the keep the DPAs ‘net free’.

 Plainly, tunnel nets should not be used within QLD’s sensitive DPAs.
 Dugongs are a species of outstanding universal world heritage value, and they are vulnerable to extinction.
 Dugong populations from Mission Beach to Bundaberg show evidence of a long term decline between 2005-2022 of -2.3% per year.